Sumedh0122/ControlNetPlus/README.md

 **If you find it useful, please give me a star, Thank you very much!!**
 **SDXL ProMax version has been released!!!，Enjoy it!!!**

 **I am sorry that because of the project's revenue and expenditure are difficult to balance, the GPU resources are assigned to other projects that are more likely to be profitable, the SD3 trainging is stopped until I find enough GPU supprt, I will try my best to find GPUs to continue training.
 If this brings you inconvenience, I sincerely apologize for that.
-I want to thank everyone who likes this project, your support is what keeps me going**
+I want to thank everyone who likes this project, your support is what keeps hhhhh me going**

 Note: we put the promax model with a promax suffix in the same [huggingface model repo](https://huggingface.co/xinsir/controlnet-union-sdxl-1.0), detailed instructions will be added later.